-The time required to complete the program will vary according to the previous training of the applicant and the nature of the research undertaken; however, a minimum of 12 months is normally required.

-Requirements include the preparation and defence of a thesis based on research conducted by the candidate.
+Length of Program The time required to complete the program will vary according to the previous training of the applicant and the nature of the research undertaken; however, a minimum of 12 months is normally required.
+195.61.3 The Degree of PhD Program Requirements Requirements include the preparation and defence of a thesis based on research conducted by the candidate.
 All candidates must include some coursework, as specified by their Supervisory Committee.
-Normally ★6 to ★12 of graded coursework are required.
+Normally a minimum of ± 9 in graduate courses are required.
 There is no second language requirement for the PhD.